nomath4u/radiusnetworks.github.io/_posts/2014-02-12-ibeacon-development-kit-version-2.md

 ---

 We are excited to announce an update to our top-selling [Beacon Development Kit](http://store.radiusnetworks.com/collections/all/products/beacon-development-kit).
 With version 2.0, we made the kit more user friendly and added new features that make it even more valuable in the development of beacon-enabled apps.
-This post will outline these new features and how they can be helpful as well as instruct you on how to upgrade your existing IDK to the new version.
+This post will outline these new features and how they can be helpful as well as instruct you on how to upgrade your existing BDK to the new version.

 # What’s New in Version 2.0?